jonathanwvd/sisoviewer/README.md

 Click in the printed html link to open the application

 ## Downloading and loading the datasets
-The datates can be downloaded in the following [link](https://www.ufrgs.br/gimscop/repository/siso-viewer/datasets/).
+The datates can be downloaded from the following [link](https://www.ufrgs.br/gimscop/repository/siso-viewer/datasets/).

 Extract the datasets from the file and move the HDF5 files into the /data folder in the project root.
 The application will recognize these files automatcly after opening.